 RESPONSE: Section 2.1.2 discusses the design and construction organization and Figure 2-1 shows the design and construction organizational structure for that organization.
-Figure 2-1 has been revised to eliminate the matrix organization, particularly for the QA and ESH functions, to show both a Corporate ESH Manager and a Corporate QA Manager in the INIS parent corporate organization and also an ESH Manager and a QA Manager (identified in Revision A of the LA as the QA Coordinator) for the IIFP Facility.
+Figure 2-1 has been revised to eliminate the matrix organization, particularly for the QA and ESH functions, to show both a Corporate ESH Manager and a Corporate QA Manager in the INIS parent corporate organization and also an IIFP ESH Manager and an IIFP QA Manager.
+When the IIFP positions of IIFP ESH and QA Managers are filled, any of the IIFP Facility ESH and QA responsibilities, duties and authorities that were temporarily being performed by INIS Corporate staff will transfer to the IIFP ESH and QA Managers. (identified in Revision A of the LA as the QA Coordinator) for the IIFP Facility.
 Also see RAI OA-7A.